patrickbower/family-journal/_posts/2017-03-30-just-a-test.md

 ---
 This is my first post right ?

 And this is text from a phone.
+And a bit more.